bigchaindb/org/ROADMAP.md

 Not all changes between BigchainDB Server 1.3 and the next release are listed below.
 The "Next Release" list includes the main items to do as of 30 January, 2018.

-## Next Release / Immediate Priorities
+## Next Release
-## BigchainDB 2.0 is due before 31 March 2018
+## BigchainDB 2.0

+The first BigchainDB 2.0 release will occur in March 2018.
+It will probably be named BigchainDB 2.0 Alpha.
+That release will be followed by Beta, RC1, RC2, etc., and then the final release, probably sometime in April 2018.

 ### Done for Sure